Hallmark Channel: Bill Abbott era, Martha Stewart agreement

+Focus on seasonal programming

+In the 2014–15 season, Hallmark Hall of Fame premieres moved exclusively to Hallmark Channel, with up to four new films scheduled per-year.
+Two new series, Good Witch and Signed, Sealed, Delivered, were picked up for the 2014–15 season.
+In February 2015, Hallmark Channel held an inaugural "Countdown to Valentine's" event to build off the success of Countdown to Christmas, featuring four movie premieres.

 In 2015, Mariah Carey directed and starred in a Christmas movie for Hallmark.
 She also hosted Mariah Carey's Merriest Christmas, which was the channel's most-viewed show.
-Thus in May 2016, Carey signed a three-telefilm deal for her to develop, executive-produce, direct, costar, and write an original song for three movies with one for "Countdown to Valentine's Day".
+Thus in May 2016, Carey signed a three-film deal for her to develop, executive-produce, direct, co-star, and write an original song for three movies with one for "Countdown to Valentine's Day".
 The channel's first "Winterfest" seasonal programming was in January 2016.
 At its March 2016 upfronts, Hallmark Channel executives revealed that they planned to divide their programming into themed seasons year-round, to build upon the success of Countdown to Christmas and other franchises.

 On October 20, 2016, Hallmark Channel and the Hallmark Movies & Mysteries channel were added to the Sling TV service.
 On November 15, 2017, PlayStation Vue added Hallmark Channel, Hallmark Movies & Mysteries, and Hallmark Drama to its lineup.

 In October 2017, Hallmark Channel launched a new, over-the-top subscription service known as Hallmark Movies Now, which features new and existing original content from the network.
 In October 2018, the three Hallmark linear channels were added to streaming service Philo.
-With SiriusXM, Crown Media launched the Hallmark Channel Radio channel on November 1, 2018, as 24/7 holiday music format as a part of the network's "Countdown to Christmas" campaign.
-Network talent would introduce the music and include behind the scenes segments from its holiday movies.